Waldorf-Inspired Virtual Classes

 Math

-For a complete math curriculum, Lotus & Ivy recommends Class 7 Math Class, which meets two or three times a week (2 class options), in addition to the Main Lesson Classes, and provides a complete year math curriculum covering topics including ratios and proportions, irrational numbers, measurement, percentage increase and decrease, geometry, positive and negative numbers, and more.
+For a complete math curriculum, Lotus & Ivy recommends Class 7 Math Class, which meets two or three times a week (2 class options), in addition to the Main Lesson Classes, and provides a complete year math curriculum covering topics including ratios and proportions, irrational numbers, measurement, percentage increase and decrease, geometry, and more.

 Science